jeffrom/logd/WORK.md

   - have a flush interval option. this can be implemented by just putting a flush command into the queue at an interval. also document how it may be better to just change the dirty page cache kernel settings.
-- [ ] simple replication, scanner failover
+- [ ] audit / fix int types, such as batch size (should be int, not uint64)
 - [ ] split each topic into its own event queue which will be a big win as each topic would have concurrency against the rest
   - pushrequest would send to the correct `in` channel
-- [ ] audit / fix int types, such as batch size (should be int, not uint64)
+- [ ] simple replication, scanner failover
+- [ ] config validation
+- [ ] send config to new connections so it can be validated
+  - probably better to have client ask for it

 # maybe later